 The call woke me up early Saturday morning, breaking the quiet of Shabbat.
 Mom answered on the first ring, her voice sharp.

 There was too long of a silence.
-My mind leapt to Gail Alter.
+My mind leapt to Gail.
 She’d had this mysterious infection for two weeks.
 All night, fluid from her spine had been running in some brand-new bacterial-DNA search-engine thing, but the results weren’t supposed to come in for twenty-four hours.

 “No, no, no,” Mom said.

 I threw back the covers and jumped out of bed.
-It was June 21st, the first day of summer, but I was shivering.
+It was June 21st, the first day of summer after the end of eighth grade, but I was shivering.
 In the hall I almost bumped into Simon as he ran out of his room.
 He was fumbling to put on his watch.
 He had always felt helpless without it.

 “Oh, Danielle,” Mom said, her voice crumpling.
 “Oh, I’m sorry, I’m sorry.”

 I jumped onto the bed next to Mom.
-She pulled me against her shoulder.
+She found my hand and gripped it.
 Simon just dropped to the carpet and lay on his back.

 I could hear Danielle’s voice through the phone now, weirdly deep and measured.
 She sounded confident, somehow.
-So different from how she used to be.
+So different from how she used to be, back when we were close.
 But for two weeks now she had practiced being the new parent to her two younger brothers.
 Their dad, Jeff, was this really nice guy who couldn’t cook a frozen pizza.
 He was legendary for the time he’d ruined half their clothes by pouring liquid bleach into the washing machine like gravy over mashed potatoes.

-“I’ll let the Rabbi know,” my dad said, straightening up.
-He wasn’t in synagogue clothes; he had probably just been getting up to water the tomatoes.
+“I’ll let the rabbi know,” my dad said, straightening up.
+He wasn’t in shul clothes; he had probably just been getting up to water the tomatoes.
 But it was Shabbat, and no one in CBC’s Funeral Practices Committee—except for my mom—used the phone on Shabbat.
 That was why Danielle had called us.
-For the news to be announced during services this morning, someone would have to tell Rabbi Klein in person.
+For the news to be announced during shul services this morning, someone would have to tell Rabbi Klein in person.

-Mom squeezed my shoulder against hers as she whispered into the phone, “Okay, honey.
+Mom squeezed my hand as she whispered into the phone, “Okay, honey.
 Bye.”